top of page

 How to: Visit How to obtain a Vulnerable Sector Screening (VSS) for instructions and links to GTO police departments.

-Frequency: Your VSS must be updated yearly for PND, 320 & 420 students and every 6 months for 220 & 520 students and be valid for the entire clinical placement.
+Frequency: Your VSS must be updated yearly for PND, 320,420, 220 & 520 students and be valid for the entire clinical placement.

 Immunization and Medical Records